 “To All the Boys I’ve Loved Before” Trilogy (2018, 2020, 2021)

 Based on the bestselling YA books by author Jenny Han, these films are sure to melt your heart.
-The first book-adaptation introduces us to Lara Jean Covey (Lana Condor), the middle child of three sisters including Margot (Janel Parrish) and Kitty (Anna Cathart) who lost their mom when they were young, leaving single dad Dr. Covey (John Corbett) to raise them as best he can.
-Lara Jean, a wholesome house mouse who enjoys baking, scrapbooking and watching “Golden Girls” experiences the chance of a lifetime when the letters that she writes to each of her crushes (without intending to actually mail them) get sent out into the world.
-Peter Kavinsky (Noah Centineo) the popular lacrosse player with whom Lara Jean had her first kiss, receives his letter and confronts her about it, leading to a fake-turned-real relationship and everything that comes along with it.
-The story continues in two more films.
+The first book adaptation introduces us to Lara Jean Covey (Lana Condor), the middle child of three sisters including Margot (Janel Parrish) and Kitty (Anna Cathcart) who live with their widower dad Dr. Covey (Jon Corbett).
+Lara Jean, a wholesome house mouse who enjoys baking, scrapbooking and watching “Godlen Girls” experiences the chance of a lifetime when the letters that she writes to each of her crushes (without intending to actually mail them) get sent out into the world.
+Peter Kavinsky (Noah Centineo) the popular lacrosse player with whom Lara Jean had her first kiss, receives his letters and confronts her about it, while her sister’s boyfriend Josh (Israel Broussafd) responds in a more brooding way.
+Jordan Fisher enters the mix in the second film, and college looms in the third.

 “Let It Snow” (2019)